 RESERVATION OF RIGHTS:

 NLACRC reserves the right to request or negotiate changes in a proposal, to accept all or part of a proposal, or to reject any or all proposals.
-NLACRC reserves the right to withdraw this Request for Proposal (RFP) and/or any item within the RFP at any time without notice.
-NLACRC reserves the right to disqualify any proposal which does not adhere to the RFP guidelines.
-This RFP is being offered at the discretion of NLACRC.
-There are no start-up funds associated with these RFP’s.
+NLACRC reserves the right to withdraw this Open Proposal Period (OPP) and/or any item within at any time without notice.
+NLACRC reserves the right to disqualify any proposal which does not adhere to the OPP guidelines.
+This OPP is being offered at the discretion of NLACRC.
+There are no start-up funds associated with these proposals.

 NLACRC PROPOSAL WRITING GUIDELINES